sdiehl/wiwinwlh/tutorial.md

 enduring testament to human capacity to route around problems.

 **Main difference**: Like many web technologies Javascript "just happened" and it's design was dominated by economic factors.
-Haskell was designed by experts in the PL domain and avoids success at the cost of going down the wrong path.
+Haskell was designed with some insight into the end result.

 Javascripts implementations include *NodeJS*, *V8* and *spidermoneky*.